co-cart/co-cart/readme.txt

 = v2.8.1 - 10th December, 2020 =

-* Added: Support for Pantheon.io so it no longer caches for guest customers.
+* Added: Support for Pantheon.io so it no longer caches for guest customers on the frontend and prevent the cart from appearing empty.

 > This release introduces support for third party starting with web host.